-At other times, the word debt is used more narrowly to mean only the formal, written financing agreements such as short-term loans payable, long-term loans payable, and bonds payable.
+Others use the word debt to mean only the formal, written financing agreements such as short-term loans payable, long-term loans payable, and bonds payable.

-Your question is a good reminder that people have different perspectives and therefore have different understandings and definitions of terminology.
+This is a good reminder that people have different perspectives and understandings of accounting terms.